AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Execution

-With an initialized context (and therefore an initial program counter of 0), the AVM can execute a message call starting with the very first instruction in its bytecode.
+With an initialized context (and therefore an initial program counter of 0), the AVM can execute a contract call starting with the very first instruction in its bytecode.

 ### Program Counter and Control Flow